dhrupo/multilingual-forms-fluent-forms-wpml/readme.txt

 Seamlessly integrate Fluent Forms with WPML to create multilingual forms for your WordPress website.

 == Description ==
- Multilingual Forms Fluent Forms WPML WPML bridges the gap between Fluent Forms and WPML, allowing you to create fully multilingual forms on your WordPress website without technical hassle.
+ Multilingual Forms Fluent Forms WPML bridges the gap between Fluent Forms and WPML, allowing you to create fully multilingual forms on your WordPress website without technical hassle.

 === FEATURES ===
 Display form labels, placeholders, and options in the user's preferred language also validation messages appear in the user's preferred language